 If they know you’ll engage with their comments, they’ll leave more of them, which ultimately boosts your reach (the number of people who see your content).

 Step 5: Join Facebook Groups

 One on hand, you can create your own Facebook group, invite members, and curate and guide the discussion.
-This method gives you the most control, but it also takes the most work and the longest amount of time (building a community isn’t easy).
+This method gives you the most control, but it also takes the most work and the most time since building a community isn’t easy.

 Step 6: Purchase Facebook Ads

 Once you’re happy with your Facebook content production, it’s time to look into paid ads.

 There are two benefits to advertising on Facebook:

 - You can reach people who are interested in your podcast content.
 You don’t have to spend money advertising to people who don’t care.